 In my Googling, I also found some helpful articles validating our feelings — someone even wrote a whole book about it.
 I learned that — like most of our emotions — we can’t necessarily help what we feel, but we can try to understand why we feel the way we do.
 For me, I think I wanted to give my husband what he’d always wanted.
 I had pictured our gender reveal as a moment akin to a magical Christmas morning when you unwrap the toy from the top of your list.
 And I had to give up how I thought our life together would look.

 But I soon learned another thing about gender disappointment: it fades (especially once you see that brand new babe for the first time).
-For me, it was love at first sight when I saw my second daughter come out (and perhaps a solid case for not finding out your baby’s gender).
+For me, it was love at first sight when I saw my second daughter come out (and perhaps a solid case for not finding out the sex of your baby).
 And “girl” or “boy” printed on a black and white ultrasound photo hardly captures the whole person your baby will turn out to be.

 I’ll admit sometimes it still stings a little when we hear “it’s a boy” for someone else, but I’m sure that will fade too.
 We’ve been blessed with two daughters and I’m posting this anonymously because I’d never want either of them to think any “disappointment” has lingered.
 They are the two loves of our lives and our family is what it was meant to be.
 A childhood surrounded by sisters paired with a sensitive soul has made my husband a perfect dad to daughters.
 And absent any sisters of my own, I now get to do the girly things I never experienced growing up.

 And that magical Christmas morning moment I dreamed about?
-That came when I surprised my husband with a note and a positive pregnancy test after 10 months of secondary infertility.
+I’d forgotten that came when I surprised my husband with a note and a positive pregnancy test after 10 months of secondary infertility.
 We’d held each other in our kitchen and cried the happiest of tears.
 I had the moment I had pictured all along.